Kristina01111000/Drws_site/README.md

-- updated dr w to situation
-- meeting at noon tomorrow
-- needed lots of updates for the site
-- the added spacing fixed the speed of the load on the cell view

 Try to get into facebook account for gh group
 Why do people who sign up not go to constant contact email list?